skills/review-pull-requests/.github/steps/4-step.md

    Make the end game experience more friendly
    ```

-1. With the changes committed, Mona will check your progress then prepare and share the next steps.
+1. With the changes committed, Mona will check your progress and share the next steps.